ManUtdPlaysMC/ManUtdFreedomModRevamped/CONTRIBUTING.md

   * If your issue is a feature request, ensure it fits TotalFreedomMod's goals and describe your feature in detail.
 * Fork the repository on GitHub.

-## Does the change fit TotalFreedomMod's goals? ##
+## Does the change fit ManUtdFreedomMod's goals? ##
 As a rough guideline, ask yourself the following questions to determine if your proposed change fits the TotalFreedomMod project's goals.
 Please remember that this is only a rough guideline and may or may not reflect the definitive answer to this question.

-* Is the change in line with the principles of "Total Freedom"?
+* Is the change in line with the principles of "ManUtdFreedom"?
   TotalFreedom is a freedom-based server.
 We don't normally make changes that restrict players unless absolutely necessary.

-* Is the change directed towards the TotalFreedom server?
+* Is the change directed towards the ManUtdFreedom server?
-  Changes must be directed towards the TotalFreedom server.
-Changes such as adding ranks, adding the name of other TotalFreedom-like servers will not likely be accepted.
+  Changes must be directed towards the ManUtdFreedom server.
+Changes such as adding ranks, adding the name of other ManUtdFreedom-like servers will not likely be accepted.

 * Does the change add a feature that involves micromanagement?
   Pull requests that involve adding a micromanagement feature will likely not be accepted.
 This includes shorthands for multiple commands.